 Did you know that 80% of cat breeds have only been around for 80 years; and there are only 40-70 recognized cat breeds (compared to the 195 dog breeds)?
 We're diving into the world of our feline friends with the experts at Basepaws, a pioneer in feline genetics -- a field that has been understudied and underfunded for years.

-Beckie Mossor, Basepaws' head cat coach, walks us through how our cat's DNA holds many of the mysteries about their personalities, behaviors, and overall health.
-Learn more about getting your cat's DNA tested by visiting Basepaws website!
+Lorien sits down with Beckie Mossor, Basepaws' head cat coach, to learn all about the world of cat DNA.
+Beckie walks us through how our cat's DNA holds many of the mysteries about their personalities, behaviors, and overall health.
+Listen to the episode on your favorite podcast app, or by using the audio player below:

 00:03 Lorien Clemens